 Europe’s 2050 climate strategy

 In 2014, the EU agreed to cut its greenhouse gas emissions by at least 40% by 2030 and 85%-90% by 2050.
-To bring these goals in line with the Paris Agreement’s objective to pursue efforts limiting global warming to 1.5 degrees Celsius, the European Commission will publish a strategy in 2019 on how to fully decarbonise the EU economy by the middle of the century.
+To bring these goals in line with the Paris Agreement’s objective to pursue efforts limiting global warming to 1.5 degrees Celsius, the European Commission will publish a strategy at the end of 2018 on how to fully decarbonise the EU economy by the middle of the century.

 The challenge to reach net zero emissions by 2050 is enormous, as it implies significant changes to existing policies, governance structures, land use and infrastructure, production methods, finance needs, and lifestyles.